erincones/nextmoo/README.md

   - `tongue`: Custom cow tongue.
 Only the first two characters will be used.
 The default value is an empty string.
   - `wrap`: Wrap column.
 Where the message should be wrapped.
 The default value is 30 for website and 40 for API requests.
-To display the message exactly as provided (no wrap), use an empty string as wrap value.
+For `POST` requests this field accepts strings and integers.
+To display the message exactly as provided (no wrap), use an empty string as wrap value, in general any invalid integer such as `false`, `null`, arrays or objects are assumed to be no wrap.

 For website links or `GET` requests use the query string to provide the parameters.
 For `POST` requests provide the parameters as a JSON on the request